What is Asian Blepharoplasty?

 During your consultation, an examination is also performed to look at any eye conditions such as dry eye, which could limit or alter the surgical plan or be a concern after your procedure.
 As a board-certified ophthalmologist (eye surgeon), as well as an ophthalmic plastic surgeon, Dr. Holds is attuned to eye diseases and concerns.
 He is routinely referred patients by some of the best facial and cosmetic surgeons in the area because of this expertise and ability to safely operate on patients at higher risk for complications.

-What is Asian Blepharoplasty Like?
+Asian Blepharoplasty Procedure

 Asian blepharoplasty is done on an outpatient basis so that you can go home the same day.
 The surgery itself takes about one hour.
 You will be given a local anesthetic and perhaps a sedative, which will make you drowsy.
 Patients who require it can receive a general anesthetic to go completely asleep.
 In either case, someone should be available to drive you home after your surgery.